The most significant step the U.S. ever took toward reducing the pollution that causes climate change is under attack.

 The Clean Power Plan would reduce carbon emissions from power plant smokestacks — and by doing so it would also creates new opportunities to continue development of the strong, vibrant clean energy economy that is creating prosperity.
 The states that join the race first, and run it the fastest, will win both more investment in clean technologies and less air pollution for their communities.
 And we will all benefit from less severe temperature increases, less dangerous sea level rise, and fewer ferocious storms.

 But the Trump Administration is now trying to stop the Clean Power Plan.
-On October 10, 2017, EPA Administrator Scott Pruitt signed a proposal to repeal the plan.
-EPA must now accept public comment about that proposal.
+On October 10, 2017, former EPA Administrator Scott Pruitt signed a proposal to repeal the plan.
+And lawsuits about the Clean Power Plan continue in our courts.

 EDF will keep fighting to protect the Clean Power Plan.

 - EDF hearing comments: Larissa Koehler | Beth Trask | Fern Uennatornwaranggoon [PDF]

 - Joint NGO comments on ANPR | EDF comments on ANPR | Community comments [PDF]